Articles on Conditioning, Weightlifting, Powerlifting, Strongman, Diet, Nutrition, Martial Arts :: Project Swole | Hooksett, NH

 I am not a bodybuilder!

 To be functionally strong, agile, and flexible; to be able to defend myself in a brawl; to be able to run for miles in the case of an emergency; to be able to climb nearly anything if necessary.
 Essentially I want to be prepared for any situation that might involve an extreme physical effort, or a fight or flight response.
-Oh, I also want to look good naked.
+Looking good naked is also a bonus.

 How Will I Reach My Goals?